 Visiting the Nature Interpretive Center

-Once you park the RV you might want to make the Nature Interpretive Center your first stop.
-A little knowledge greatly enhances the hiking trails.
+Once you park the RV at your campsite, you might want to make the Nature Interpretive Center your first stop.
+A little knowledge dramatically enhances the hiking trails.
 The Nature Center can give you a good overview of the park.
-For example, the Manasquan River flood plain basically bisects the park, creating an environment for plants and flowers not found in other parts of New Jersey.
+For example, the Manasquan River flood plain bisects the park, creating an environment for plants and flowers not found in other parts of New Jersey.
 The park is also a way station for migratory birds, so come in the spring or fall if birding is your thing.

 Hiking the Nature Center Trail

-This is a one-and-a-half mile easy to moderate trail is a generally flat and sandy.
+This one-and-a-half-mile easy to moderate trail is generally flat and sandy.
 However, there is some uneven terrain, and there may be muddy parts, depending on the recent weather.
 The trail starts on a bridge and then goes through a marsh.
 Luckily, this part of the trail has boardwalks.
 Then, the Nature Trail winds through a forest of mixed sweetgum, oak, and maple trees.
 The wildflowers are pretty during the spring, as are the vernal water pools.
-A number of other trails connect to the Nature Trail, so you could easily spend the whole day out here if you wanted to.
+Several other trails connect to the Nature Trail, so you could easily spend the whole day out here if you wanted to.

 Kayaking and Canoeing

-If the weather is warm enough in the fall and spring you can enjoy a relaxing day of kayaking and canoeing when there are less people around in the park.
+If the weather is warm enough in the fall, you can enjoy a relaxing day of kayaking and canoeing when there are fewer people around in the park.
 You can enjoy the serene beauty of the Manasquan River while soaking in the solitude of nature.
 The river runs eastward through the park.
-This is great way to get some exercise during your RV trip to New Jersey.
+Paddling is an excellent way to get some exercise during your RV trip to New Jersey.
 There should not be any rapids at this time of year, but it is best to check with the rangers, and as a safety precaution, always wear your life jacket.

-When the snow has freshly fallen on the ground Allaire State Park turns into a winter wonderland that is ripe for cross-country skiing.
-Once you park the camper you can head out onto miles of trails that turn into the perfect cross-country skiing terrain.
+When the snow has freshly fallen on the ground, Allaire State Park turns into a winter wonderland that is ripe for cross-country skiing.
+Once you park the camper, you can head out on about 20 miles of trails that turn into the perfect cross-country skiing terrain.
 The three easy trails, which include the 1.5-mile Nature Trail, 7.1-mile Capital to Coast Trail, and the 2.7-mile Canal Trail, are located right near Allaire Village.
-Just make sure you bundle up and get prepared to see majestic evergreen forest and snow-filled fields.
+Just make sure you bundle up and get prepared to see the majestic evergreen forest and snow-filled fields.